sidhant007/orbital/README.md

 # orbital
 Orbital 2k18 Project

 How to start -
 - Write "npm start" inside front_end to start on local host.
 - Write "git subtree push --prefix front_end heroku master" in CLI on orbital/ to push to heroku, then access at "https://tragically-whistler-94856.herokuapp.com/"

 To detect linting, anti-pattern and stuff - http://jshint.com/install/

 Also on Github, a PR will only be merged if it has the latest commits of master and has atleast 1 code review.

+# Current issues -
+- Both of them don't have ways to reach exit (without portals) BFS function fucks up when User && CPU both cannot reach exit.
+It prunes the state and does not take it.
+- Optimising what does the fucking CPU does.

 ## To do

 ### Broad Pseudocode -
 ```
 state = {
 	grid: [8][8],